MatthijsKamstra/haxejs/haxe/choosing-a-code-editor.md

 [HaxeDevelop](http://www.haxedevelop.org) is one of the strongest IDEs for Haxe development.
 If you are a Windows user (and perhaps if you are not), we recommend that you try HaxeDevelop first.
 HaxeDevelop is a great developer IDE with:

 - integrated source-control support (svn, git, mercurial)
+- tasks/todo, snippets
+- plugin support
+- XML/HTML/CSS completion
-- tasks/todo, snippets, plugin support, XML/HTML/CSS completion and even built-in zen-coding for HTML.
+- built-in zen-coding for HTML

-to get a feel for what an integrated environment looks like.
-Many developers prefer HaxeDevelop.
+Haxe developers prefer HaxeDevelop.

 HaxeDevelop is free and open-source.